fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 11-25.md

 	- Confirmed working correctly!
 - See if website has website/GitHub with link to dataset they used $\checkmark$
 - Read paper $\checkmark$
-	- Make sure CRT is implemented properly (Dr. Chan is not sure if there is more to it) $\checkmark$
+	- Make sure CRT is implemented properly $\checkmark$
 	![[Pasted image 20251124091404.png]]

 ## Notes:
 - All datasets that were used in the paper ([ImageNet 2014](https://image-net.org/index), [Places365](http://places2.csail.mit.edu/download.html), and [iNaturalist](https://github.com/visipedia/inat_comp/tree/master/2018#Data)) are far too large for to run on my system (100s of GB)
-	- Sticking with either MNIST or STL10
+	- Sticking with either MNIST or STL10, (or... remember CIFAR10!)
 #### First Test
 - regular
 	- F1Score: 0.2874 - accuracy: 0.5635 - auc: 0.7375 - loss: 1.2026